-If you are a chemistry major, you probably want to begin by looking for positions in the Chemistry Department.
-Positions are generally not advertised, so the best approach is simply to investigate online and contact any faculty member whose research interests you regardless of whether research opportunities have been posted.
+Positions are generally not advertised, so the best approach is simply to contact any faculty member whose research interests you.
 To find out which faculty members are working in areas that you find intriguing, please refer to Appendix A, the Chemistry Department website, or the Chemistry Undergraduates Research page on Canvas.
+Once you've identified several faculty members of interest, you can contact them individually using the recommendations below.